Human Resource Management (HRM)

 How will employees be compensated for their efforts?
 Salary administration variable pay, performance management, position evaluation, HRIS, and reward systems, in terms of monetary and non-monetary pay, will be evaluated.
 Employee benefits will also be examined.

-HRM 382 Human Resource Management and Employment Law 4 credits
+HRM 382 Human Resource Management and Employment Law Overview 4 credits

-Gain insight into the pivotal role human resources plays in helping organizations be successful.
-Learn the various functions of HR and their relationship to the role of manager.
-Explore the historical roots of HR in organization life and the application of the law to the present day workplace including wrongful discharge, harassment, interviewing, selection, compensation, and benefits.
+Gain insight into the pivotal role Human Resources plays in helping organizations be successful, and the competencies that drive HR leadership accomplishment.
+Learn the essential functions of HR and their relationship to employee and manager effectiveness.
+Examine the role of HRIS systems and the technology that supports HR.
+Explore the historical underpinnings of HR and the evolution of employment law.
+Understand the application of employment law to the present-day workplace – including interviewing, selection, compensation, performance management, and workplace interactions.

-HRM 400 Recruitment, Selection and Onboarding 4 credits
+HRM 400 Recruitment, Selection, Onboarding, and Inclusion 4 credits

-Study recruitment, forecasting, selection, onboarding, and employee retention.
-Obtain knowledge on contemporary approaches to internal and external recruiting.
-Understand job analysis within the context of selection and further be able to identify several selection approaches.
-Understand the employer's legal responsibilities in the employee selection process.
+Describe workforce forecasting, recruitment, selection, onboarding, employee relations, and retention – and how they contribute to human capital differentiation.
+Identify contemporary approaches to internal and external recruiting, candidate tracking, and employment laws associated with recruiting.
+Explain job analysis within the context of selection, and the employer’s legal responsibilities in the selection process.
+Formulate best practices for new hire organization entry, socialization, and onboarding that fosters diversity and inclusion.
 Articulate the positive performance implications related to successful candidate onboarding.
 (Prerequisites: Minimum Grade of C- in HRM 382)

 HRM 405 Strategic Compensation Systems 4 credits

-Study the fundamentals of employee compensations and employee benefits.
-Examine all aspects of compensation program design and administration; from initial strategy-setting to addressing internal equity/external competitiveness to pay communication.
-In addition, examine the basic elements of employee benefits.
-Design compensation approaches that support organization's strategy and objectives and are competitive in the marketplace.
-Future challenges and trends will also be covered.
+Study the fundamentals of employee compensation and benefit systems.
+Examine all aspects of compensation system design and administration – including initial strategy-setting, addressing internal equity/external competitiveness, and pay communication.
+Identify compliance and regulatory issues that affect pay and the employment laws that govern compensation.
+Determine the basic elements of employee benefits including the difference between statutory and voluntary benefits and best practices for managing employee benefits.
+Discover how to design competitive compensation approaches that support organizational strategy and objectives.
 (Prerequisites: Minimum Grade of C- in HRM 382)

 HRM 410 Organizational Development and Change 4 credits

-Study the fundamentals, theories, and practice of organization development (OD).
-Learn diagnosis, design, development, and evaluation of OD initiatives.
+Explain diagnosis, design, development, implementation, and evaluation of OD initiatives.
+Determine what drives change, how organizations transition through change, and manage resistance to change.
 Explore the differences between Human Resource Development and Organization Development, specifically as they pertain to learning and change, and apply them to real life examples.
-Examine what drives change, how organizations transition through change, and how organizations manage resistance to change.
-Explore how technology has expanded learning opportunities, the potential it represents for organizational improvement, and how it impacts OD.
+Apply the ADDIE model (assess, design, develop, implement, evaluate) and best practices for conducting and evaluating training and measuring ROI.
+Describe how technology has expanded learning opportunities, the potential it represents for organizational improvement, and how it impacts HRD and OD.
 (Prerequisites: Minimum Grade of C- in HRM 382)

 HRM 435 Business & Personal Ethics 4 credits